 In addition to the information laid out above, there are a handful of important SAP Solution Manager terms you should also be familiar with.
 Here are they are in list form:

 Want to learn more about SAP Solution Manager?
-Additional information can be found in the blogs and books listed below.
+Additional information can be found in the blog posts and books listed below.

 And to continue learning even more about SAP Solution Manager, sign up for our weekly blog recap here: